scm-manager/website/content/posts/2021-03-12-scm-manager-2-15-0/index.md

 ## Partial diff
 Another issue that noticeably affected performance was loading changesets with a lot of added/changed/deleted files.

-We solved this matter by load the changes as chunks.
+We solved this matter by loading the changes in chunks.
-You will see about 30 changed files directly and can load more by clicking on the button at the bottom.
+You will see 25 changed files directly and can load more by clicking on the button at the bottom.

 ![more_diffs](./assets/more_diffs.png)